-Cliffe parish church of St. Helen’s is one of the largest parish churches in Kent and was a site of Christian worship since at least AD 774 when King Offa of Mercia granted land for the building of a church.
+The 13th Century Parish Church of St. Helen’s (Grade I listed) is one of the largest parish churches in Kent and was a site of Christian worship since at least AD 774 when King Offa of Mercia granted land for the building of a church.

-The Old Rectory housed Cliffe Rectors in the past with Cliffe Rectors producing six Archbishops, eighteen Archdeacons, seven Bishops, four Deans, six Chancellors (four of which being either King’s or Lord’s) and twenty-six Canons.
-Is it no wonder that the living at Cliffe was described, in the 17th century, as ‘one of the prizes of the church’.
+The great importance of Cliffe and its church can be seen by the Rectors of the church producing six Archbishops, eighteen Archdeacons, seven Bishops, four Deans, six Chancellors (four of which being either King’s or Lord’s) and twenty-six Canons.
+The living at Cliffe was described, in the 17th century, as ‘one of the prizes of the church’.

 The Old Rectory, itself a Grade II* listed building, and is among the earliest examples of a stone built building in Kent.
 It is situated to the south of the village and dates from the early 14th century.